-As a result of our review of the historical data, we submitted questions to the FDA under a Type C format to review the technology and results and determine the anticipated requirements for regulatory approval.
+As a result of our review of the historical data, we submitted questions to the U.S. Food and Drug Administration ("FDA") under a Type C format to review the technology and results and determine the anticipated requirements for regulatory approval.
 On March 3, 2017, we received the FDA's written response to these questions.
 Based on that response, we have successfully manufactured REM-001 and developed light delivery devices for our planned 15-patient Phase 2 study.
 We received a Study May Proceed letter from the FDA for our 15-patient study on August 9, 2022.

 On October 19, 2022, we announced that the REM-001 program in CMBC was paused to conserve cash which will be used to support the funding of the GBM AGILE Study.
 Effective July 1, 2023, the Company was awarded a two-year \$2,000 Small Business Innovation Research grant from the National Institutes of Health to support the clinical development of REM-001 for the treatment of CMBC.
 The grant will be received in tranches of approximately \$1,250 for the period July 1, 2023, to June 30, 2024, and approximately \$750 for the period July 1, 2024, to June 30, 2025.
-As a result of receiving the grant, we are in the process of re-initiating the REM-001 program and expect to start enrolling patients in the fourth quarter of calendar year 2023.
+As a result of receiving the grant, we have re-initiated the REM-001 program and we expect to start enrolling patients in the REM-001 Study in the first quarter of calendar year 2024.